Google Ads Search Network for Professionals

 A campaign performs on weekends from 1700 to 1900 hours so instead of every time doing login and connecting you can set a rule for the campaign so that it automatically becomes live and is paused when and whenever required.

 Optimize for clicks: Gives preference to ads that are expected to attract more clicks based on historical data of CTR.

 Note: Google will only show ads for clicks rather than impressions, not available in video campaigns.

-Optimize for Conversions: Gives preference to ads that are expected to attract more conversions like sign ups, purchases etc.
+Optimize for Conversions: Gives preference to ads that are expected to attract more conversions like sign-ups, purchases, etc.

-Note: Clicks may be low but conversion can be expected to result in better return on investment.
+Note: Clicks may be low but conversion can be expected to result in a better return on investment.
 If data related to conversion is not available then google AdWords will optimize for clicks.

 Rotate evenly: Gives equal preferences to all active ad copies irrespective of the performance.